December 10, 2025

 • Spot the fake photo.
 Fake profiles will also use fake photos, either stock ones from online, stolen ones from Facebook accounts, or even AI ones.
 You can copy the image into a Google Reverse Image Lookup to be sure.

-• Note if you're getting "love bombed."
-Being love bombed just means being bombarded with professions of love, adoration – intense claims that come too often, too soon.
+• Note if you're getting "love bombed," or bombarded with intense claims or love or adoration that come too soon and too often.

-• They avoid video calls or in-person meetings.
+• Be wary if someone avoids video calls or in-person meetings.
 This is a big red flag that should cause you to stop the conversation immediately.

-• They ask for money.
-Never trust anyone online – especially someone you've never met –with your money or personal information.
+• Treat a request for money as the ultimate red flag.
+Never trust anyone online – especially someone you've never met – with your money or personal information.

 How to avoid an online dating scam